apache/celix/documents/services.md

 }
 ```

-A with the C shell command struct, the C++ service class is documented and explains which service properties needs to
+As with the C shell command struct, the C++ service class is documented and explains which service properties needs to
 be provided.
 The `handle` construct is not needed for C++ services and using a C++ service function is just the same
 as calling a function member of any C++ object.